Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 ...it behaves as we'd expect.
 If we'd instead implemented `favourite` using the comparison `(eq beatle 'john)`, then `(beatles:favourite 'john)` and `(beatles:favourite 'ringo)` would, perhaps surprisingly, *both* print "wrong", because the `john` symbol we'd be interning into the STONES package would be different to the `john` symbol in the BEATLES package.

-In an act of unashamed plagiarism, here's a lazy quote of more usage advice from the spec that I thought was interesting:
+In an act of unashamed copying, here's a quote of yet more usage advice from the spec that I thought was interesting:

 >  It is generally best to confine the use of keywords to situations in which there are a finitely enumerable set of names to be selected between.
 For example, if there were two states of a light switch, they might be called :on and :off.
 >